mwrouse/productvideos/README.md

 ## Hooks
-This ties into the `displayProductTabContent` hook tab to automatically display as a tab on your theme.
+This ties into the `displayProductTabContent` hook to automatically display as a tab on the page of a product.

 **It is expected that you will override `productvideos.tpl` to make it how your theme expects tabs**